techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 1. Select the **Buy** button.
 1. Fill in the purchasing details.
 1. Confirm your order details, and then select the **Place order** button.

-> [!IMPORTANT]
-> Microsoft recommends that you use roles with the fewest permissions.
-This helps improve security for your organization.
-Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.
-To learn more, see [About Admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

 There's zero cost for your allotment of licenses, but you still need to follow these steps to acquire the licenses.